 First, this may point to the benefit of using a historical cost approach to estimating older assets in the RAB.
 If capital assets have a long remaining useful life and don't require replacement or maintenance, then depreciating such assets using a trended cost or depreciated optimised replacement cost method will systematically result in the depreciation allowance exceeding capital maintenance expenditure.
-We note that the depreciation charge estimated by the TNPA under the historical cost method for the 2019/20 tariff is considerably closer to the latest estimate of its capital maintenance expenditure for that year (see in this regard Annexure "B", page 3, final paragraph).
+We note that the depreciation charge estimated by the TNPA under the historical cost method for the 2019/20 tariff is considerably closer to the latest estimate of its capital maintenance expenditure for that year.

-The second possibility is that the TNPA is failing to adequately maintain or replace outdated capital equipment and is thus is failing to make use of the cash granted to it in the form of the depreciation component of the RR to replace and / or maintain capital equipment.
+The second possibility is that the TNPA is failing to adequately maintain or replace outdated capital equipment, and is thus is failing to make use of the cash granted to it in the form of the depreciation component of the RR to replace and / or maintain capital equipment.

-In the premises, we would suggest that the Regulator either apply the historical cost method or limit the Depreciation allowance to about 60% of the amount claimed.
+In the premises, we would suggest that the Regulator either apply the historical cost method in valuing older assets or limit the Depreciation allowance to an amount forecast with reference to past actual capital maintenance expenditure relative to the RAB.